Asynchronous JavaScript

 .catch((error) => console.error(error));

-With Promises, you can handle the success (`resolve`) and error (`reject`) cases cleanly.
+With Promises, it is possible to treat success (`resolve`) and error (`reject`) cases in a clean manner.

 Basic Syntax of Async/Await: